Bengalis: Middle Ages

 One of the first recorded independent kings of Bengal was Shashanka, reigning around the early 7th century, who is generally thought to have originated from Magadha, Bihar, just west of Bengal.
 After a period of anarchy, a native ruler called Gopala came into power in 750 CE.
 He originated from Varendra in northern Bengal, and founded the Buddhist Pala Empire.
 Atiśa, a renowned Buddhist teacher from eastern Bengal, was instrumental in the revival of Buddhism in Tibet and also held the position of Abbot at the Vikramashila monastery in Bihar.

 The Pala Empire enjoyed relations with the Srivijaya Empire, the Tibetan Empire, and the Arab Abbasid Caliphate.
 Islam first appeared in Bengal during Pala rule, as a result of increased trade between Bengal and the Middle East.
 The people of Samatata, in southeastern Bengal, during the 10th century were of various religious backgrounds.
-Tilopa was a prominent Hindu priest from modern-day Chittagong, though Samatata was ruled by the Buddhist Chandra dynasty.
+Tilopa was a prominent Buddhist from modern-day Chittagong, though Samatata was ruled by the Buddhist Chandra dynasty.
 During this time, the Arab geographer Al-Masudi and author of The Meadows of Gold, travelled to the region where he noticed a Muslim community of inhabitants residing in the region.
 In addition to trade, Islam was also being introduced to the people of Bengal through the migration of Sufi missionaries prior to conquest.
 The earliest known Sufi missionaries were Syed Shah Surkhul Antia and his students, most notably Shah Sultan Rumi, in the 11th century.
 Rumi settled in present-day Netrokona, Mymensingh where he influenced the local ruler and population to embrace Islam.